 All the trajectories of the set are tangent at the initial position.
 Orientations of their major axes depend on the magnitude of the initial velocity.
 We note that the other foci of all the ellipses are located on the straight line that passes horizontally through the initial position.
-Such an alignment of the second foci is explained by the optical property of the ellipse.
-The projectile whose initial velocity equals the circular (first cosmic) velocity, hits the ground at a point whose angular distance from the initial position is exactly 90°.
+As we have shown above, such an alignment of the second foci is explained by the optical property of the ellipse.
+The projectile whose initial velocity equals the circular velocity (called also the first cosmic velocity), hits the ground at a point whose angular distance from the initial position is exactly 90°.